RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Approach

 RegressionAndOtherStories.jl v9+ is using Julia's package extension option.
-In particular Turing, Stan, Makie and CausalInference, if needed, are included as extensions.
+In particular Turing, Stan, Makie, GraphViz and CausalInference, if needed, are included as extensions.

 Over time I might minimize the use of AlgebraOfGraphics.jl.
 It is a nice package but also a bit more difficult to tailor (compared to Makie/GLMakie).

-In doing this I will move over several important functions from StatisticalRethinking.jl as well, e.g. `link()`.
+In working on this I will move over (and likely update) several important functions from StatisticalRethinking.jl as well, e.g. `link()`.

 I expect I can use ParetoSmoothedImportanceSampling.jl as is but will take another look at PSIS.jl and ParetoSmooth.jl when revising the relevant chapters.